sosy-lab/benchexec/doc/run-results.md

 The values of these will be extracted from the tool output by the tool-info module and stored together with the result values that are determined by BenchExec.

+Because the value for memory usage is named `memUsage` in `benchexec` result files only for backwards compatibility, we may change its name to `memory` in a future version (e.g., version 2.0) of BenchExec.
+Tools that read such files and want to be future-proof may use both names for value lookup.

 If `benchexec` is interrupted during the execution, result values may also be the empty string instead of missing completely for runs that were not yet executed.
+However, this is not guaranteed and may change in the future such that the values would not be present at all in this case.

 `benchexec` also reports the CPU time and wall time that was used for executing all runs (as measured by the operating system, not as aggregation of the individual values).